 Less frequently encountered possibilities include Black-breasted Buzzard, Little Buttonquail, Black-tailed Native-hen, Banded Lapwing, the elusive Black-eared Cuckoo, Bourke’s Parrot, Spotted Nightjar and Ground Cuckooshrike.
 Flowering bushes sometimes attract nomadic Pied and Black Honeyeaters.

-Australia’s Outback Queensland: Day 15 This morning we will heading northwards to Mount Isa for a two nights stay.
+Australia’s Outback Queensland & Cape York: Day 16 This morning we will head northwards to Mount Isa for a two nights stay.
 We will spend much of the day birding in the Mount Isa area.

-Australia’s Outback Queensland: Day 16 Mount Isa is an unlovely mining town (although the sheer scale of the mines is impressive in a Tolkienesque-manner), existing solely because of the huge mineral wealth of the surrounding region, but it has the distinction of being the only place of any consequence for about 700 kilometres (420 miles) in any direction!
+Australia’s Outback Queensland & Cape York: Day 17 Mount Isa is an unlovely mining town (although the sheer scale of the mines is impressive in a Tolkienesque-manner), existing solely because of the huge mineral wealth of the surrounding region, but it has the distinction of being the only place of any consequence for about 700 kilometres (420 miles) in any direction!
 The near-desert conditions of western Queensland, thinly populated by tenacious farming communities that often barely seem to survive, are hard to reconcile with the verdant, tropical exuberance of the Queensland coast.

 Additional specialities of the area include the cute Spinifex Pigeon, the localized Cloncurry Ringneck (usually lumped in Port Lincoln Ringneck), Black-tailed Treecreeper, the beautiful Spotted Bowerbird and the skulking Spinifexbird.